jiarui-liu/FootballColorDataset/README.md

 To reproduce the dataset construction procedure, check [Nils' implementation for case 3](https://github.com/sirnyls/AutoPersonalizationBench/tree/main/case3_Echochamber).

-To perform the permutation test on the generated data, run

 Check `hypo_test.ipynb` for the hypothesis testing.

 ## Citation